About Dr. Neustaedter OMD, CCH

 Upon my return to Berkeley I located other homeopathic students, including Bill Gray , Dana Ullman, and Corey Weinstein, and we started a study group.
 We then opened a homeopathic clinic, the first of its kind since 1949.
 I began treating children with homeopathy, and we enlisted the help of the homeopathic old guard to teach us the finer points of prescribing.
 I edited a homeopathic journal published through the clinic, and filled it with articles about homeopathic study.
 We formed a training program, and I then began teaching homeopathy at a naturopathic medical school in Marin County.

 My interest returned to Chinese medicine and acupuncture and I wanted to add those to my practice.
 I attended the San Francisco College of Acupuncture, passed the board exam, and in 1983 opened a private practice in Palo Alto.
-Since then I have developed a medical practice that integrates the two healing systems of classical homeopathy and traditional oriental medicine.
+I practiced acupuncture for many years, and now I focus on the integration of classical homeopathy and traditional oriental medicine within the context of holistic health care.
 I have always had a focus on pediatrics, and now I teach holistic pediatrics at seminars and conferences.
 Over the course of my practice I have also written many articles and four books about pediatric practice.

 What I have learned